zhengshuai1001/JiKouCompany/README.md

 The creative adult is the child who survived.

 Knowing is not enough, we must apply.
 Willing is not enough, we must do.

+It's up to you how far you go.
+If you don't try, you'll never know!